Bryukh-Checkio-Tasks/checkio-mission-texas-referee/info/description.md

 A kicker is a card which is part of the five-card poker hand, but is not used in determining a hand's rank.
 For instance, in the hand A-A-A-K-Q, the king and queen are kickers.

-But in our Texas holdem variation ties are impossible because suits are ordered, meaning the for same rank cards the higher value is determined by the suit.
+In our version of Texas Hold'em cards of differing suits have different values.
+This means that there is only ever **one** best five-card hand to return.
 So "Td" is higher than "Tc", but lower then "Jc".

 Your goal is to choose the best hand with 5 cards and return them as a string, where cards are separated by commas and ordering from the highest to lowest value.